AllGray/AllGray.github.io/source/index.html.md

 Also, the screen has some magnificent features like high resolution (84x48 pixels monochrome), adjustable LED backlight and great visibility on direct sunlight (the display works in the same way as your calculator’s display - can be viewed without the backlight if there is enough light in the room).

-<aside class="warning">important: new version of the kit come with a female header socket which is first soldered to the PCB before connecting your screen.
+<aside class="warning">New version of the kit come with a female header socket which is first soldered to the PCB before connecting your screen.
 This way you can easily insert and remove the screen fro the board</aside>

-## TP4056 Li-Po battery charger board
+## TP4056 Li-Po Battery Charger Board

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/19.png)